[email protected] 📍 Chicago, IL

 PriceMay offer highest headline number — with stringsSlightly lower headline, but more is real at close

-Neither type is inherently better or worse — it depends entirely on what you want.
-If maximizing the number on paper is the priority and you’re comfortable with an earnout, PE may be right.
-If protecting your people, your brand, and getting a clean exit matters more, an independent operator is usually a better fit.
+Neither type is inherently better or worse.
+It depends entirely on what you want.
+If maximizing the number on paper is the priority and you are comfortable with an earnout, PE may be right.
+Conversely, if protecting your people, your brand, and getting a cleaner exit matters more, an independent operator is usually a better fit.

 ⚠️ The Mistake Most Sellers Make

-Not asking which type of buyer they’re dealing with until they’re already deep in a process — and by then, walking away feels very expensive.
+Most sellers make the mistake of not asking which type of buyer they’re dealing with until they’re already deep in a process.
+By then, walking away feels very expensive.

 1. Are you PE-backed, or are you an independent buyer?

 This is the most important question and the one sellers most often forget to ask directly.
 “We’re backed by investors” and “we’re PE-backed” are very different things.
-Understand exactly who is funding the acquisition, what their hold period expectation is, and what happens to your business when they exit in five years.
+Therefore, understand exactly who is funding the acquisition, what their hold period expectation is, and what happens to your business when they exit in five years.
+The Blackstone–Champions Group deal is the current high-water mark of what PE-backed looks like at institutional scale — and the playbook smaller platforms are modeling themselves after.

 2. What does your operating model look like after close?

 Some buyers are hands-on operators.
 Others install a management team and step back.
-Others fold you into a larger platform.
+Meanwhile, others fold you into a larger platform.
 Ask specifically: who will run the company day-to-day?
 Will they operate under your brand?
 What’s the plan for your management team and lead technicians?

 Deals that drag out are damaging in ways most sellers don’t anticipate.
-Your key employees wonder what’s happening.
-Customers notice changes.
-Competitors find out you’re for sale.
-A buyer with real capital can move fast — 45 to 60 days is realistic.
+For instance, your key employees wonder what’s happening, customers notice changes, and competitors find out you’re for sale.
+A buyer with real capital can move fast — 3 to 6 months is realistic.

 4. What happens to my employees?